google/ExoPlayer/demo-application.md

 ## Getting the code ##

-The source code for the demo app can be found in the `demo` folder of our [GitHub project][].
+The source code for the main demo app can be found in the `demos/main` folder of our [GitHub project][].
 If you haven't already done so, clone the project into a local directory:

 {% highlight shell %}